parfaitementweb/wordpress-starter-theme/README.md

     $articles = $custom->get_articles();

-## Classic Editor.
-Goodbye Gutenberg.
+## Classic Editor
-Using the following command, you can download and install the [Classic Editor plugin](https://wordpress.org/plugins/classic-editor/) in your Wordpress default plugins folder.
+The [Classic Editor plugin](https://wordpress.org/plugins/classic-editor/) is included in the Composer dependencies.
+Using this command todownload and install it in your Wordpress default plugins folder.
 >You still need to manually activate the plugin in the Plugins page.

     composer install

+## Gutenberg ACF Blocks
+This starter theme supports ACF Blocks for easy Gutenberg Block creation.
+Please read the [ACF Blocks Documentation](https://www.advancedcustomfields.com/resources/blocks/) to learn how to proceed.
+In this theme, the blocks are registered in the `inc/acf-blocks.php` file.
+Views for the blocks are rendered from the `/resources/views/blocks` folder.

+> The Blocks views does not support Laravel Balde synthax.
+Regular PHP is needed.

 ## Cleaner Wordpress
 We've included several classes to offer a cleaner version of Wordpress by default.